MOARdV/AviationLights/README.md

 ### Localization

 Aviation Lights 4.0 and later support localization.
-The currently supported languages are en-us and es-es.
+The currently supported languages are en-us, es-es, and fr-fr.

 Translations would be appreciated.